Quantum criticality using a superconducting quantum processor

-To better understand the physics induced by the noise model on the time-evolution, we study the combined systems as a function of $p$ using matrix product states.
+To better understand the physics induced by the noise model on the time evolution, we study the combined systems as a function of $p$ using matrix product states.
 The form and size of the circuit are fixed with $L=33$ qubits and $36\,513$ gates.
 We plot in Fig.~\ref{fig:noise_nodel}(a) the two-point correlation function of Eq.~\eqref{eq:correlation} rescaled by the noiseless data as a function of the distance $x$.
 We observe an exponential decay of the form $C\bigl(x,p\bigr)=C\bigl(x,p=0\bigr)\mathrm{e}^{-x/\xi(p)}$, meaning that the noise gives rise to a new length scale in the system.
 We extract it in Fig.~\ref{fig:noise_nodel}(b) and find that $\xi(p)\sim 1/p$.
 A simple argument where one supposes that the effect of a single defect in a circuit volume $dx$ (with $d$ the depth) will reduce the correlation by a factor $\varepsilon>1$, leads to $C(x,p)\sim C(x,p=0)/\varepsilon^{pdx}$ for an average number of defects $\sim pdx$, assuming their effect is uncorrelated.
-It is compatible with the exponential decay observed in the emulations reported in Figs.~\ref{fig:noise_nodel}(a)--(b).
-The depth-dependence $\xi\sim 1/d$ at fixed $p$ is verified in the Supplemental Material~\cite{supplemental}.
+It is compatible with the exponential decay observed in the emulations reported in Figs.~\ref{fig:noise_nodel}(a) and~\ref{fig:noise_nodel}(b).
+The depth dependence $\xi\sim 1/d$ at fixed $p$ is verified in the Supplemental Material~\cite{supplemental}.
 Note that for a fixed time step $\delta t$, the circuit depth is proportional to the drive time $T$, and we use $d\to T$ in the following.
 The noise-induced length scale $\xi\sim 1/pT$ competes with the characteristic length scale $\ell\sim T^{\nu/(1+z\nu)}$ of the KZ mechanism.
 In the one-dimensional quantum Ising model studied here, for the KZ mechanism to dominate over the noise and observe genuine quantum criticality, one needs $p\ll T^{-3/2}\sim L^{-3}$.
 An analogy can be drawn between the noise in the quantum circuit and thermal effects induced by a finite temperature $\Theta$ in the quantum Ising model, as they both lead to a length scale $\xi^{-1}\sim\Theta\sim p$~\cite{Sachdev1997}.
+Such an analogy between noise and effective temperature was also reported in open quantum systems~\cite{PhysRevB.93.014307,Paz2019,PhysRevA.104.023713} and sudden quench protocols subject to a time-dependent white noise~\cite{PhysRevB.86.060408,PhysRevB.89.024303}.
 Interestingly, one can include a new parameter $\tilde{\xi}=T\xi$ in the critical scaling of Eq.~\eqref{eq:correlation_critical_scaling}, accounting for the effect of noise on quantum criticality,